varnish/Varnish-Book/varnish_book.rst

 - How to Use the Book
 - Acknowledgements

 ..
+TODO for trainer:

-TODO for instructor: tailor this slide!
+   - Tailor this slide!
-.. training: Inform trainees what type of subscription they have and what they have access and services to
+   - Inform trainees what type of subscription they have and the services that they have access to
-.. training: The instructor should tell how long the amazon VM will last after the training sessin.
+   - Inform trainees how long the amazon VM will last after the training session

 .. container:: handout